manastalukdar/manastalukdar.github.io/website/pages/about/recruiters.md

 ### Miscellaneous

-- Due to US legal immigration system being where it is, I still do not have my green card even after being in this country for over 18 years.
+- Due to US legal immigration system being where it is, I still do not have my green card.
 So, I will need immigration support.
 Specifically, H1B and continuing my GC application.
 Happy to discuss specifics.
 - I am mostly an in-person, work-from-office person.
 However, it would be nice to have the flexibility to work remotely on occasion.

 ### Next steps?